Cross Cultural Communication in the Workplace

 Any person who has been discriminated against understands the need for effective cross cultural communication in the workplace.

 If someone feels wronged, they will usually be supported by members of their own race.
-Likewise, the person who did the offending, will be supported by members of their race.
+Likewise, the person who did the offending, is often supported by members of their race.
 Once this happens, the workplace becomes a tense and unstable environment.
 The last thing employers want is for race riots to erupt in the office.
 Although some offenses cannot be avoided, responsible employers should take the time to educate their employees on the subject of race relations.

-A great way to break the ice when it comes to cross cultural communication is to hire many different types of people.
-If a person is qualified for the job, it doesn't matter what their ethnic background is.
 Employers shouldn't feel like they have to make an announcement every time they hire someone from a different race.
-Actions speak much louder than words, and if office members notice that the office is becoming more diverse, that is a great way to improve cross cultural communication without having to say a word.
+Actions speak louder than words, and if office members notice that the office is becoming more diverse cross cultural communication will improve without having to say a word.

-Some race related offenses are accidents that are a result of a lack of understanding different races.
-For this reason,
+Some race related offenses are unintentionally caused by a lack of understanding different cultures.
+For this reason, some companies form cross cultural communication committees to help staff learn about different cultures.

 Companies should not be naive and assume that everyone who discriminates against another race does it by accident.
 Every incident that deals with discrimination should be treated as a serious offense.
 Employees should be made aware of the fact the the company has a zero tolerance policy regarding discrimination.
-Once a discrimination offense is reported, it needs to be handled immediately and the proper punishment should be enforced.
-This type of punishment varies greatly depending on the company and the offense and could range from layoffs, to suspension to docking wages.

 Since many people discriminate against others because of fear of the unknown, focusing on improving cross cultural communication may help to eliminate some of that fear and lead to better race relations.